alibaba/bifrostui/packages/bui-core/src/Checkbox/index.en-US.md

 ### Customize icons

-Adopt`icon`can be customized as a selected status icon,`checkedIcon`customizable selection status icon.
+The 'icon' can be customized as a selected status icon, and the 'checkedIcon' can be customized as a selected status icon.

 ```tsx
 import React, { useState } from 'react';